 Where I really noticed the money-saving benefit of becoming a DIY-er was when I started buying ingredients in bulk (a lot of my favorite DIY products are made from the same basic ingredients).
 As long as I have my Dr. Bronner’s Castile Soap and my almond, coconut, lavender, and tea tree oils I’m pretty much set.

 So there you have it friends, the basics to How I Afford To Travel + My Top 10 Tips To Save For It.

-I hope the tips in this post will prove to be helpful to you… or have at least sparked some of your own money-saving tricks to help you fund your next adventure.
+I hope the tips in this post prove to be helpful for your future travels, or have at least sparked some of your own money-saving ideas to help fund your next adventure.